University of Oxford Logo University of OxfordDepartment of Computer Science - Home

 My research primarily involves development of cell-based models for colorectal cancer (CRC), working at the subcellular and cellular scales of interest.

-The biological aspects of this work are being developed in collaboration with Trevor Yeung of the Weatherall Institute for Molecular Medicine (WIMM).
+The biochemical modelling aspects of this work have drawn on opinions from the experimental research community, including clinicians and biologists from the Weatherall Institute for Molecular Medicine (WIMM).
 Meanwhile, the computational aspects of my DPhil involve developing the cell-based side of Chaste (http://www.cs.ox.ac.uk/chaste/), an open-source, C++ based framework for cell and tissue simulation.

 My previous work in computational biology includes: